Skip to main content

 Text Based

-In case of text based methods such as JSON, the entire payload is text based.
-Meaning, every character is just encoded using UTF-8 or whatever encoding the encoding is.
+In text based methods like JSON, the whole payload is text.
+Every character is encoded with UTF-8 or some other encoding.

-2. Even for boolean values true and false are encoded as 4 and 5 characters respectively.
+2. Even boolean values true and false are encoded as 4 and 5 characters.

 Text based serialization provides human readability

-Due to the encoding methods used here, it's easy to decode the entire payload and view the contents.
+These encoding methods make it easy to decode the whole payload and read the contents.

 Binary Based

-In case of binary based methods such as Protobuf, the encoding aims to reduce the payload size by directly generating binary values for data.
+In binary based methods like Protobuf, the encoding aims to shrink the payload.
+It writes binary values for the data directly.

 1. Integers are fully converted to binary using VARINT.